 Green tea is well known to flush out the toxins from the body and have a cleansing effect.
 The same cleansing effect is also visible on the skin.
 Along with this, Green tea also heals blemishes, spots, and scars present on the skin.
 Hence, the skin complexion improves and the skin becomes cleaner and more radiant.

 Though applying Green tea rinse and consuming it regularly can help you achieve this, there are also other options that can help you achieve results faster.

 For instance, you can scoop out the contents of the used Green tea bag and mix with lemon and honey to directly apply it on the face.
 This will serve as a face mask that can be washed off after five to ten minutes.
 This routine can be repeated once or twice in the week to achieve the glowing skin.

 Another common facial skin problem that a lot of people suffer is the appearance of the dark circles.
 Along with that, some people also experience problems related to eye fatigue, swelling, and puffiness.

-These problems can be solved to a certain extent by using an eye relaxation routine which involves green tea.
-One way to do this is to refrigerate two green tea bags and applying them on our closed eye lids for about 15 minutes.
+These problems can be solved to a certain extent by using an eye relaxation routine which involves Green tea.
+One way to do this is to refrigerate two Green tea bags and applying them on our closed eyelids for about 15 minutes.
 This can be done at the end of the day when you want to relax and give your eyes a break from the screen usage.

 3. Green Tea for anti-ageing benefits

 Normally the dust and pollutants entering into your skin can take the form of oxidants and can give rise to a variety of diseases and make your skin age faster.
-But, green tea helps you remove such unwanted antioxidants from your skin.
+But, Green tea helps you remove such unwanted antioxidants from your skin.

 Green tea is loaded with a host of antioxidants that really help to improve the skin’s renewal procedure.
 As a result, the skin looks younger and healthier than before.
-Green tea helps in reversing the aging lines and make dark sections disappear from your skin.
+Green tea helps in reversing the ageing lines and make dark sections disappear from your skin.